Hi there, and welcome!

 How much will it cost?

-A 1-hour initial consultation is $150, and 30-minute follow-up appointments are $75.
+A 1-hour initial consultation is $150, and follow-up appointments are $75-$112, depending on the length of the session.

 In Pennsylvania, many healthcare plans cover Medical Nutrition Therapy (MNT) with no out-of-pocket costs, if your deductible has been met.